ResidentMario/watsongraph/README.md

 learned relationships observed by IBM Watson, perhaps (probably?) the most powerful machine learning system in development today.

-For a peek at what you can do check out the [demo notebook](https://github.com/ResidentMario/watsongraph/blob/master/watsongraph%20-%20Concept%20Mapping%20Demo.ipynb) in this repository.
+For a peek at what you can do check out the [ConceptModel demo notebook](https://github.com/ResidentMario/watsongraph/blob/master/watsongraph%20-%20Concept%20Mapping%20Demo.ipynb) in this repository.
+For even more on this topic see the [Advanced Concept Modeling demo notebook](https://github.com/ResidentMario/watsongraph/blob/master/watsongraph%20-%20Advanced%20Concept%20Modeling.ipynb).
 ### User modeling

 This library provides basic but durable and highly extendible facilities for constructing an IBM Watson Cognitive